Capital punishment in Ethiopia

 Ethiopia retains capital punishment while not ratified the Second Optional Protocol (ICCR) of UN General Assembly resolution.
 Historically, capital punishments was codified under Fetha Negest in order to fulfill societal desire.
 Death penalty can be applied through approval of the President, but executions are rare.

 In 2007, Major General Tsehai killed Kinfe Gebremedhin, a close ally of Prime Minister Meles Zenawi.
 As of 2019, Amnesty International reported that the death penalty persisted, with 10 people having been executed.
-Death sentence may applied due to non-violent crimes including homicide, incest, blasphemy, kidnapping of a betrothed girl or widow, and stealing animals like livestock.
+Death sentence may apply not just to homicide but also non-violent crimes including incest, blasphemy, kidnapping of a betrothed girl or widow, and stealing animals like livestock.

 Under Federal Criminal Code Article 122–128, Ethiopia ratified secondary punishments.

 Penalty overview

 Currently, Ethiopia retains the death penalty and has not ratified the Second Optional Protocol to the International Covenant on Civil and Political Rights (ICCR).

 In 2007, Major Tsehai was executed after his appeal for clemency to the Supreme Court was turned down.
-He was convinced of shooting Kinfe Gebremedhin, a close ally of Prime Minister Meles Zenawi, outside officer's club in 2001.
+He was convicted of shooting Kinfe Gebremedhin, a close ally of Prime Minister Meles Zenawi, outside officer's club in 2001.
 The death sentence was approved by President Girma Wolde-Giorgis.
 Death penalty also occurred prior in the Eritrean–Ethiopian War in 1998, when the government executed Eritrean businessman for the shooting of a popular Ethiopian general.

 Ethiopia opposes the UN General Assembly memorandum on the use of death penalty.
 The government also uses death penalty for non-violent crime, including terrorism "causing serious to historical or cultural heritages" and acting as an accessory to an offense that causes severe bodily injury.

 Since 2019, Ethiopia has not formally shown to abolish capital punishment or ratify the Second Optional Protocol.
 In 2011 Concluding Observations, the Human Rights Committee expressed concern that Ethiopia authorizes the death penalty for "crimes which appear to have a political dimension", as well as to the most serious crimes and in compliance with article 14 of the Covenant.
 The committee also expressed its concern to human rights violations in Somali Region and calls for the government of Ethiopia to take action towards anti-terrorism legislation.

 In 2019 Universal Periodic Review, Ethiopia received 15 recommendations to use the Second Optional Protocol or adopt as de facto memorandum on the death penalty.
 Based on Amnesty International reports in 2019, there were likely 10 people under sentence of death.